bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:57:39

-Yeah, being honest, I haven't put that much thought into L2 mainly because, you know, if towers were early, imagine building on L2 towers, which have no release date.
+Yeah, being honest, I haven't put that much thought into L2 mainly because, if towers were early, imagine building on L2 towers, which have no release date.

 Speaker 1: 00:57:53

 Well, enjoyed the conversation about watchtowers and...

+Speaker 0: 00:57:59

 Enjoyed?
-Enjoyed.

-Speaker 0: 00:57:59

 That sounds like like a feeling, you know?

 Speaker 2: 00:58:01